masugadesign/cp-filters-craft-cms/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Craft Version & Installed Plugin Version**
+If applicable, let us know what version of Craft and the plugin you currently have installed.
+Craft:
+Plugin:

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]